etingof/apacheconfig/README.md

 If set to `True`, then all options found in the config will be converted to lowercase.
 This allows you to provide case-in-sensitive configs.
 The values of the options will not lowercased.

+### nostripvalues

+If set to `False`, then each value found in the config will not be right-stripped.
+This allows you to gather the options as long as their trailing whitespaces.

 ### useapacheinclude

 If set to `True`, the parser will consider "include ..." as valid include statement (just like the well known